Undergraduate Course Catalogue

 Upper Division Courses and Descriptions

-101. Contemporary Indian Art (4)
+101. Contemporary Native American Art (4)

-107. Special Topics in Native American Languages (4)
+107. Learning Native American Languages (4)

 108. Indigenous Languages of California (4)

 Lecture/discussion—3 hours; term paper.
 Survey of the indigenous languages of the California region: linguistic prehistory, languages at first European contact, subsequent language loss, current efforts at language and cultural revitalization, indigenous languages of recent immigrants to California.
 GE credit: ACGH, AH or SS, DD, WE.—II.
 (II.)
-Spence

 110A.
 Quechua Language and Society, Beginning Level 1 (4)

 Lecture/discussion—4 hours.
 Introduction to Quechua language and society emphasizing the practical use of the language.
 Provides the student with some basic Quechua communication skills and with an initial knowledge about contemporary Andean society and the status of Quechua language today.
 Not available for students who took NAS 107 in the Fall quarter of 2007.
-GE credit: SS.—Mendoza
+GE credit: SS.

 110B.
 Quechua Language and Society, Beginning Level 2 (4)

 Lecture/discussion—4 hours.
 Prerequisite: course 110A.
 Second Level of the teaching of Quechua language and society.
 Emphasis on development of conversational and reading skills.
 Continuation of the study of aspects of contemporary Andean society and the status of Quechua language today.
 Offered in alternate years.
 GE credit: SS.—II.
-Mendoza

 110C.
 Quechua Language and Society, Intermediate Level 1 (4)